 Let Us Prey.
 I’m cheating here a bit, simply because I think it’s the best horror film I’ve seen this year, period.
-But it really isn’t one I’d be watching with my girlfriend.
+But it really isn’t one I’d be watching with my SO.
 Not that she’s squeamish, but the level of Hellraiserishness is simply not her kind of horror.
 Apart from that, though, I think she might actually like it.
 It’s set in a quiet Scottish town, it features an incredible female protagonist who prevails even in the face of utter chaos and fuckedupness.

 The film is rather flawlessly made by director Brian O’Malley, not least because of his DOP Piers McGrail, who did such a stellar job.
 The whole thing is rounded off by Steve Lynch’s Carpenteresque score.
 In fact, the opening sequence alone is worth the admission for this one.